Ann Willing Bingham: Correspondence with Thomas Jefferson

 Bingham argued that women in the U.S. should play an active role in politics, citing women who did so at the time in France as examples.
 In a 1787 letter to Jefferson, she wrote, "The Women of France interfere in the politics of the Country, and often give a decided Turn to the Fate of Empires...[T]hey have obtained that Rank of Consideration in society, which the Sex are intitled to...[American women] are therefore bound in Gratitude to admire and revere them, for asserting our Privileges."

-Bingham's letters reportedly led Jefferson to the construct of the United States Bill of Rights.
-Through many letters, she convinced Jefferson that the Constitution would not last and the individual citizens would have their rights impeded from the interests of the majority.
-Jefferson was finally convinced and in turn presented her ideas to James Madison (he may not have used her name due to the nature of the idea's origin) and Madison agreed to the proposal.
-Madison then proposed the Individual Bill of Rights and Bingham's ideas were adopted by Congress.

 Purported model for American coinage

 Bingham was the model for multiple portraits by painter Gilbert Stuart.
 It has been suggested that Bingham was the model for Lady Liberty on American "Draped Bust" coinage during the first decade of the 19th century.

 Personal life

 Ann Willing Bingham's tombstone at St. Peter's Church, St. George's, Bermuda.

 Ann was married to wealthy William Bingham, a United States senator from Pennsylvania.
 By the end of the American Revolution, he was regarded as one of the richest men in Pennsylvania, having made his fortune through trading and ownership of privateers.
 Together, they were the parents of two daughters and a son, including: